Mange/roadie/README.md

 gem 'roadie', '~> x.y.0'
 ```

-You may then create a new instance of a Roadie document:
+You can then create a new instance of a Roadie document:

 ```ruby
 document = Roadie::Document.new "<html><body></body></html>"